IamParadoxdotexe/semantic-commits/README.md

 # semantic-commits

 `semantic-commits` makes it easy to add semantic versioning to any system based on commits messages alone.
-Version is tracked in a standalone `version.json` file, as well as directly in `package.json`.
+Version is tracked in a standalone `version.json` file and can be used to update the `package.json` version as well.

 Examples:
 - You commit *PATCH: Fixed bug* — `0.0.0` will update to `0.0.1`.